Last updated: February 24, 2024.

 How many watts does a window AC use?
 Find out below, and see the most energy efficient window air conditioner & the lowest watt window AC unit.
 Plus, use these 3 steps to find the most efficient unit for your needs.

-- The lowest wattage window unit, that’s also ENERGY STAR certified, is the Frigidaire FFRE053WAE – check it out on Amazon, here.
+- The lowest wattage window unit, that’s also ENERGY STAR certified, is the Frigidaire FFRE053WAE;

-- Window ACs account for 7% of a US household’s electricity consumption per month, on average.
+- Window ACs account for 7% of a US household’s electricity consumption per month, on average; and

-- Overall, the most energy efficient window air conditioner is the GE Profile – AHTR10AC – check it out here.
-This unit has the highest CEER (15.7) out of all ENERGY STAR certified window units and suits rooms up to 450 sq. ft.
+- Overall, the most energy efficient window air conditioner is the GE Profile – AHTR10AC.
+This unit has the highest CEER (15.7) out of all ENERGY STAR certified window units.

 See the most energy efficient window air conditioners by room size, below.